OmarCloud20/CDKTF-Tutorial/README.md

 ```

 >Note, if the S3 bucket and DynamoDB table already exist, an error will be thrown.
-S3 bucket names must be globally unique across all existing bucket names in Amazon S3.
-DynamoDB table names must be unique within an AWS account.
+The S3 bucket names must be globally unique across all existing bucket names in Amazon S3 and DynamoDB table names must be unique within an AWS account.
 If you get an error, you can change the bucket and table names to unique names.

 ![code-2](images/code_2.png)

-3. We will jump ahead and run `cdktf deploy` to deploy the stack to create the S3 bucket and DynamoDB table.
+3. Run `cdktf deploy` to deploy the stack and create the S3 bucket and DynamoDB table.

 ```
 cdktf deploy